altocodenl/TODIS/readme.md

 Reactivity can be implemented by tracking what parts of the system depend on other parts of the system, and repeating calls for those parts that are affected by a change.
 The main concern of the logic should be to avoid and report circular dependencies which might send the system into a crash.

 We can already understand that a single change to the dataspace can trigger multiple calls in its dependencies.
 This 1:N relationship between a call and all possible calls that might be done in response to that original call, is a feature shared with [event systems](https://en.wikipedia.org/wiki/Event-driven_architecture).
 It may be even possible to replace event systems with reactive systems, since they share both the 1:n relationship described above, plus the fact that the dependency doesn't care which part of the system depends upon it (this is traditionally described as *loose coupling* but is best understood as an arrow that goes in one direction).

+If we circle back to pillar 1, we can consider that a single representation of data (fourdata) is an interface to data itself, with the call being the data itself and the response being the impression produced by the data on the beholder.

 One last point concerning updates: when a new response replaces an old one, a system may still keep around the old value of the response.
 This is called [version control](https://en.wikipedia.org/wiki/Version_control) and allows users to be able to see a previous state of the system.
 In other words, version control is time travel in the context of the system.
 Version control is almost always a great idea; the most challenging part of it is to determine what should be forgotten (deleted), either because of lack of space or because of privacy concerns.